iSophes/Nuclear/docs/index.md

 isn't infested with slow and buggy tools powering the framework.

-If you want to learn more, <a href="./tutorials">our user friendly and consise tutorials complete with diagrams, examples and code</a>, will surely help you out!
+If you want to learn more, <a href="./tutorials">our user friendly and consise tutorials with examples and code</a>, will surely help you out!

-We would love to bring you into our cosy community!
-We don't bite and we'll surely help with any problems you are facing!

 </section>
 </div>